 These ads may also appear when using the installed music or video apps, and should perhaps be considered a necessary evil when paying so little for such a powerful device, although there are ways to disable them if you’re willing to spend time doing so.
 Whether you accept that you may be occasionally shown ads will be down to personal choice.
 We’re not fans, but because they never truly intrude on usage, we’re prepared to be slightly forgiving.

-The fastest smartphone we’ve used this year so far, the Mi 9 shows how quickly Xiaomi is maturing, and how much it’s working on creating smartphones that appeal to those outside China.
-The Mi 9 is a compelling, high performance smartphone with the potential to become one of the year’s best — provided some of the downsides are addressed in speedy software updates.
-The software is it’s biggest downside, yet there is still plenty to like about MIUI; it just needs refinement.
+A super-fast smartphone that’s yours for a much lower price than expected, the Mi 9 shows how quickly Xiaomi is maturing, and how much it’s working on creating smartphones that appeal to those outside China.
+The Mi 9 is a compelling, high-performance smartphone that’s sure to become one of the year’s best.